 For any enterprise, big or small, tracking business expenses is necessary for understanding the "big picture" of the company's financial situation.
 Having an excellent handle on tracking business expenses means that the business owner always knows how much money is outgoing, how much is incoming -- and how much taxes are to be paid at the end of the tax year.
 This article will go over what exactly travel expenses are, and the best hands-free solution to recording all of your tax deductions.

-"Travel expenses" is one category of a business deduction that, depending on the nature of the business, can add up to a pretty penny and, hence, can qualify for a hefty tax write-off (1099 Uber, Lyft, Instacart, and GrubHub independent contractors come to mind, but it also applies to many other types of freelancers).
+"Travel expenses" is one category of a business deduction that, depending on the nature of the business, can add up to a pretty penny and, hence, can qualify for a hefty tax write-off (1099 Uber, Lyft, Instacart delivery driver, and GrubHub independent contractors come to mind, but it also applies to many other types of freelancers).

 While many large businesses hire accountants to stay on top of such things, for independent contractors, freelancers, and other 1099 self-employed workers, keeping track of their travel (and all other) spending falls right back on their own shoulders, causing anxiety and confusion.

 The anxiety comes from having to maintain a rather cumbersome, time-consuming process of logging receipts, organizing different categories of spending, and paying ongoing attention to a bunch of "paperwork".
 The confusion comes from not always understanding how to accurately break down all the different categories of spending: what's a "travel expense" anyway, and how does one even begin to keep track of, organize, and calculate these as deductions on the tax return??

 As the result, many freelancers would rather walk barefoot on glass than engage in meticulous record-keeping and budgeting...
 And yet, if they don't do it, they end up losing money they could have otherwise spent on the business (or themselves!)